 THE CHRISTIAN FREEDOM HAS BEEN GRADUALLY TAKEN AWAY

-Part I of this series shows that for 26 years after the end of World War II, Jehovah’s Witnesses had Christian freedom.
-But when the Governing Body was created in 1971, its members immediately began introducing extrabiblical laws and rules that curtailed Christian freedom.
+Part I of this series shows that for 30 years after 1942, Jehovah’s Witnesses had Christian freedom.
+But when the Governing Body was created in 1971, its members almost immediately began introducing extrabiblical laws and rules that curtailed Christian freedom.
 A discussion of some of these laws follows.

 (1950s) 1971-2026

-THE PROHIBITION AGAINST RED BLOOD CELLS, WHITE BLOOD CELLS, PLATELETS, AND PLASMA
+THE PROHIBITION AGAINST RED BLOOD CELLS, WHITE BLOOD CELLS, PLATELETS, AND BLOOD PLASMA

 During World War II, blood transfusions were used for wounded soldiers.
 After the war, blood transfusions were used during operations in hospitals around the world.
 This use of blood is a violation of Acts 15:28, 29:[1]